Garden with French doors

 Un Commissaire; Walville.

 Second comique.
-Robe, bonnet carré, perruque à
+Robe, bonnet carré, perruque à circonstances.

 Police Commisioner; tenor; Gaetano Dal Monte.